 The culmination of the company’s 50th anniversary celebration on Saturday night came when the CEO called me to the stage and told each of the 1,000 people they’d be receiving the hardcover book, and that I would be available to sign them.
 Then, without warning, the CEO turned to me and said, “Would you like to say a few words?”
 I was under the glare of the bright lights, with no “Oscar acceptance speech” notes, and 1,000 people quietly waiting for me to say something witty and insightful.
 And this was a rare opportunity: A 20-city book tour with 50 people every night would net me the same audience of 1,000 people.

-Herein were the next lessons:
+Herein were two lessons:

-• Lesson #3: Get comfortable with public speaking.
+• Get comfortable with public speaking.

 That got a good laugh from the crowd, which put me further at ease, and then I just spoke from my heart.
-That led me to Lesson #4: Always Be Closing.
+That led me to another lesson: Always Be Closing.
 It’s the old ABC sales adage as I ended with a plug for my other novels available online.
 I got another laugh when I told the audience of 1,000 that book royalties are how we’ll send our kids through college.
 When trying to move copies of your book, it never hurts to beg.

 After my successful impromptu speech, I was whisked through a mob of people to my signing table where I put my name to hundreds of books.
 All the lessons were in play as I interacted with the multitudes and answered questions about my other books.
 Overall, Lesson #5 is the most important: Have fun with it all.